sahansasindu/order-service-api/README.md

-A RESTful microservice built to manage orders within a distributed system.
-Handles order creation, updates, tracking, and status management
-# Product Service API
+# Order Service API

 ## Overview

 The **Order Service** is responsible for managing all Order-related operations in the system.

-It is built using **Spring boot** and exposes RESTful APIs for handling orders
+It is built using **Spring boot** and exposes RESTful APIs for handling
+- order creation
+- order updates
+- order tracking
+- order status management

 The service uses **MySQL** as its database.